VhaTer/HexStrike-ai-Tools-checker/README.md

 Community resources and support

-This script fully adheres to the style and structure of version 3, while massively expanding tool coverage to include the 150+ tools listed in the HexStrike AI README.
+This script fully coverage to include the 150+ tools listed in the HexStrike AI README.